How to Continuously Improve Your Business

 with Brady Lewis

 Brady Lewis started working for the family cabinet door business, Lewis Cabinet Specialties, years ago.
-However, it was early on that he noticed there was a better way to do redundant tasks, so he turned to the computer.
+However, he noticed early on that there was a better way to do redundant tasks, so he turned to the computer.
 What began as makeshift spreadsheets has evolved into an industry changing online ordering system that brings outsourcing into the modern era.

 I first met Brady at the Atlanta IWF show in 2016.
 He was showing Allmoxy to the world and I happened to notice a monitor showing a video of his product.
 I probably went back to the booth 10 times over the course of the show because I had never seen anything like it.